-The on-site assessment team will typically be at the candidate agency for two (2) days to conduct the assessment.
-An apprentice assessor(s) may accompany the team with the approval of the candidate agency.
+The Lead Assessor will typically be at the candidate agency for two (2) days to conduct the on-site assessment.
+An apprentice assessor(s) may accompany the Lead Assessor with the approval of the candidate agency.

 Day 1:

 Pre-On-Site Assessment Meeting